GonzaloRocha-98/06-Node-restService/README.md

 - winston

 # HOW TO USE
--GET /users : getAllUsers (get all users)
+- GET /users : getAllUsers (get all users)
--POST /users : createUser (create a new user)
+- POST /users : createUser (create a new user)
--PUT /users/:id : updateUser (update a user by id) -DELETE /users/:id : deleteUser(delete a user by id)
+- PUT /users/:id : updateUser (update a user by id)
+- DELETE /users/:id : deleteUser(delete a user by id)

 # HOW TO INSTALL
 - Clone the repository "git clone https://github.com/GonzaloRocha-98/06-Node-restService.git"